theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 ![Thonny Website](images/pico/pico-thonny.png)

-:zap::zap::zap:
+:zap: :zap: :zap: :zap: :zap: :zap:
 Make sure you download and install the latest version of Thonny as the Raspberry Pi Pico interpreter is not available on older versions.
-:zap::zap::zap:
+:zap: :zap: :zap: :zap: :zap: :zap:

 ### :black_small_square:  a walk through the Thonny UI